 The company and its forestry manager PF Olsen are part of the Kangaroo Island Feral Pig Stakeholder Group.
 The group is made up of KI Natural Resources Management staff and private landholders.
 With support from the Office of the Commissioner for Kangaroo Island, the group has surveyed West End landholders and is working on a co-ordinated management strategy to counter the effects of feral pigs on farming.

 Penneshaw Easter Art Exhibition

-The biannual Penneshaw Easter Art Exhibition is the premier event for Kangaroo Island’s thriving arts community.
-The Company was pleased to be able to sponsor a Major Prize at the 2018 event in March-April.
+The biennial Penneshaw Easter Art Exhibition is the premier event for Kangaroo Island’s thriving arts community.
+The Company was pleased to be able to sponsor a Major Prize at the 2018 event.
 The Photography Prize was won by acclaimed local photographer Quentin Chester, whose dramatic landscapes – often in black and white – present a unique interpretation of the Island’s stunning natural environment.
 You can see Quentin’s winning work at our Dauncey Street office in Kingscote.

 KI Cup Racing Carnival

-Kangaroo Island Plantation Timbers was thrilled to be a sponsor of the Island’s premier event – The Kangaroo Island Cup Racing Carnival – for 2018.
+Kangaroo Island Plantation Timbers is pleased to sponsor the Island’s premier event – The Kangaroo Island Cup Racing Carnival.

 Director Shauna Black presented prizes to the owner of “Willochra”, which won the Kangaroo Island Plantation Timbers Benchmark 54 Handicap at the 2018 Cup meet.